 Every AI transformation journey starts with data.
-The vast majority of AI Strategic Scalers (72%) agree that a core data foundation is an important success factor for scaling AI.9 More specifically, they understand the importance of having a data strategy-a design and intent that underpin what data is being captured, in what way, and for what purpose.
+Nearly all AI Strategic Scalers (72%) agree that a core data foundation is an important success factor for scaling AI.9 More specifically, they understand the importance of having a data strategy-a design and intent that underpin what data is being captured, in what way, and for what purpose.
 The data strategy drives value as much as AI does.